jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

     For sections with actual data, such as ".text" and ".data", they must allocate space in the file and in the virtual address space, because they exist in both; and for ".bss", the meaning of allocated space is limited to the virtual address space, because it has no content in the file.

     * Two-pass linking:
-        * **Space and address allocation**: scans all input object files, and obtains the length, attributes and positions of their respective sections, and collects all symbol definitions and symbol references in the symbol table in the input object file, and puts them together A global symbol table.
+        * **Address space allocation**: scans all input object files, and obtains the length, attributes and positions of their respective sections, and collects all symbol definitions and symbol references in the symbol table in the input object file, and puts them together A global symbol table.
 In this step, the linker will be able to obtain the section lengths of all input object files, merge them, calculate the combined length and position of each section in the output file, and establish a mapping relationship.

         * **Symbol resolution and relocation**: Use all the information collected in the first step above to read the data and relocation information in the middle of the input file, and perform symbol resolution and relocation, and adjust the address in the code.
 In fact, the second step is the core of the linking process, especially the relocation process.